FirstKlaas/neobee/documentation/source/getting_started.rst

     Leaving...
     Hard resetting via RTS pin...

-Of course you have to adopt the port to whatever is the right one for you.
+Of course you have to adopt the device to whatever is the right one for you.

 If everything worked fine.
-The LED of yout NeoBee Board shoul be on.
+The LED of yout NeoBee Board should be on.
 Also a new wifi network shows up ``NeoBee``.
 Congratulations!!!
 Your board is working.
 Maybe a good moment for a cup of tea.